HexCore99/slopJudge/README.md

 # QuickJudge V2.0

-QuickJudge V2.0 is a full-stack coding contest app built with a React frontend and an Express + MySQL backend.
-The current app includes auth, protected contest APIs, contest browsing, contest details, password-protected live contests, and seed data for demoing the student contest flow.
+QuickJudge V2.0 is a full-stack coding contest platform built with a React frontend and an Express + MySQL backend.
+The project currently covers authentication, contest browsing, contest details, protected contest access, and student-facing contest flows.

 ## Tech Stack